MrCooxie/Chess/README.md

 I have created a class ChessBoard in there I have a method called createChessBoard() this basically creates a 8x8 board and puts Pieces on it.
 Every piece on that board is of type Piece.
 There are many pieces that extend Piece for example: Pawn, Bishop, Knight, Rook, Queen, King.
-Each of these pieces have an method getAllPossibleMoves and move.
+Each of these pieces have methods ``getAllPossibleMoves()`` and ``move()``.

-The Method getAllPossibleMoves returns all of the possible moves that piece can make taking, taking in surroundings and position.
+The Method getAllPossibleMoves returns all of the possible moves that piece can make, taking in surroundings and position.
 Each piece has its own way of moving and that also varies on different chess game modes.
-For that I have created a parent class called Strategy.
+For that I have created a bunch of Strategies.
+At the moment I have only one Strategy called NormalStrategy.
 Then I have created all of the different strategies, how a piece can move.

 Then the method move takes in the place to move.
 This first checks if the move is legal, if it is illegal, then it returns false and doesn't do anything.
 If the move is legal, needed changes get done in the chess board and true is returned.